Vision Therapy for Adults

 If you’re considering vision therapy, let us help you understand how to ask the right questions of your insurance company to determine whether you can get coverage.

-The first step in determining whether vision therapy can help you with work or sports is to contact Vision Therapy Center at EYEcenter Optometric and schedule a comprehensive exam with Dr. Randy Fuerst & Dr. Hannah Mikes.
-Following the exam, Dr. Randy Fuerst & Dr. Hannah Mikes will provide a diagnosis and determine whether vision therapy is the best course of action.
+The first step in determining whether vision therapy can help you with work or sports is to contact Vision Therapy Center at EYEcenter Optometric and schedule a comprehensive exam with Dr. Randy Fuerst & Dr. Hannah Lynch.
+Following the exam, Dr. Randy Fuerst & Dr. Hannah Lynch will provide a diagnosis and determine whether vision therapy is the best course of action.
 If so, you will be prescribed an individualized eye treatment program.

 Vision Therapy Center at EYEcenter Optometric is committed to transforming lives through vision therapy.
-We serve patients from Sacramento, Folsom, Roseville and Elk Grove, all throughout .
+We serve patients from Sacramento, Folsom, Roseville and Elk Grove, all throughout California .